wintercg/proposal-cli-api/README.md

 ## Explainer

 This explainer is a WIP draft, as such may drastically change in the future.
-This is primarily focused on what should be exposed and how in "V1".
-There may be a "V2" in future with more high-level advanced APIs like parsing arguments, but for now this is only [ensuring such APIs could be implemented in userland](https://github.com/CanadaHonk/proposal-cli-api/issues/6).
+This is primarily focused on what should be exposed and how.
+There may be a "V2" in future with more high-level APIs like parsing arguments, but for now this is only [ensuring such APIs could be implemented in userland](https://github.com/CanadaHonk/proposal-cli-api/issues/6).

 Process-level information such as arguments and environment variables are commonly used in many CLI applications.
 Currently, JS runtimes do not have any standardized method to get this information:
 - Node: `process.argv`<sup>1</sup>, `process.env`<sup>3</sup>